midhunkalarikkal/FullDomain/Notes/React.md

 `Hydration`
 -------------
-Hydration is the process where React attaches event listeners and makes the page interactive on the client side using the already-rendered HTML.
+Hydration is when React takes the HTML already rendered on the server and adds JavaScript to it so the page becomes interactive.

 `Concurrent Mode`
 ------------------